pymupdf/PyMuPDF/docs/recipes-stories.rst

         Many of these recipe's source code are included as examples in the ``docs`` folder.

+.. _RecipesStories_A:

-How to add a line of text with some formatting
+How to Add a Line of Text with Some Formatting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is the inevitable "Hello World" example.
 We will show two variants: